-Precautions for safe handling

-- Containers, even those that have been emptied, may contain explosive vapours. - Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
+Precautions for safe handling ▶ Containers, even those that have been emptied, may contain explosive vapours.
+Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 The tendency of many ethers to form explosive peroxides is well documented.
-Ethers lacking non-methyl hydrogen atoms adjacent to the ether link are thought to be relatively safe

-- DO NOT concentrate by evaporation, or evaporate extracts to dryness, as residues may contain explosive peroxides with DETONATION potential - Safe handling Any static discharge is also a source of hazard.

-The substance accumulates peroxides which may become hazardous only if it evaporates or is distilled or otherwise treated to concentrate the peroxides.
+Ethers lacking non-methyl hydrogen atoms adjacent to the ether link are thought to be relatively safe DO NOT concentrate by evaporation, or evaporate extracts to dryness, as residues may contain explosive peroxides with DETONATION potential.
+Any static discharge is also a source of hazard.
+Safe handling The substance accumulates peroxides which may become hazardous only if it evaporates or is distilled or otherwise treated to concentrate the peroxides.
 The substance may concentrate around the container opening for example.
 Purchases of peroxidisable chemicals should be restricted to ensure that the chemical is used completely before it can become peroxidised.

-- ► Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area. - ► DO NOT allow clothing wet with material to stay in contact with skin

-Other information

-- Store in original containers in approved flammable liquid storage area. - ▶ Store away from incompatible materials in a cool, dry, well-ventilated area. - ▶ DO NOT store in pits, depressions, basements or areas where vapours may be trapped
+Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of overexposure occurs. ▶ Use in a well-ventilated area. ▶ DO NOT allow clothing wet with material to stay in contact with skin Store in original containers in approved flammable liquid storage area. ▶ Store away from incompatible materials in a cool, dry, well-ventilated area.
+Other information DO NOT store in pits, depressions, basements or areas where vapours may be trapped

-Conditions for safe storage, including any incompatibilities

-Packing as supplied by manufacturer.
+Conditions for safe storage, including any incompatibilities Suitable container Packing as supplied by manufacturer.
 Plastic containers may only be used if approved for flammable liquid.
-Check that containers are clearly labelled and free from leaks Suitable container For low viscosity materials (i): Drums and jerry cans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure.
+Check that containers are clearly labelled and free from leaks.
+For low viscosity materials (i): Drums and jerry cans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
+Contains a six-membered heterocyclic ring.
+Six-membered heterocycles can be described as pideficient.
+Substitution by electronegative groups or additional nitrogen atoms in the ring significantly increase the pi-deficiency. for pyridines: Because of the electronegative nitrogen in the pyridine ring, the molecule is relatively electron deficient.
+It, therefore, enters less readily electrophilic aromatic substitution reactions, which are characteristic of benzene derivatives; even more so if the reaction mix doesn't scavenge protons released by the reaction (protonated pyridine is even more electron-deficient).
+However, unlike benzene and its derivatives, pyridine is more prone to nucleophilic substitution and metalation of the ring by strong organometallic bases.

+Storage incompatibility

+Secondary amines form salts with strong acids and can be oxidized to the corresponding nitrone using hydrogen peroxide, catalyzed by selenium dioxide

-Esters react with acids to liberate heat along with alcohols and acids.
-Strong oxidising acids may cause a vigorous reaction with esters that is sufficiently exothermic to ignite the reaction products.
-Heat is also generated by the interaction of esters with caustic solutions Glycol ethers may form peroxides under certain conditions; the potential for peroxide formation is enhanced when these substances are used in processes such as distillation where they are concentrated or even evaporated to near-dryness or dryness; storage under a nitrogen atmosphere is recommended to minimise the possible formation of highly reactive peroxides Storage incompatibility Nitrogen blanketing is recommended if transported in containers at temperatures within 15 deg C of the flash-point and at or above the flash-point - large containers may first need to be purged and inerted with nitrogen prior to loading In the presence of strong bases or the salts of strong bases, at elevated temperatures, the potential exists for runaway reactions.
-Contact with aluminium should be avoided; release of hydrogen gas may result- glycol ethers will corrode scratched aluminium surfaces.
-May discolour in mild steel/ copper; lined containers, glass or stainless steel is preferred Glycols and their ethers undergo violent decomposition in contact with 70% perchloric acid.
+- ▶ Esters react with acids to liberate heat along with alcohols and acids. - Strong oxidising acids may cause a vigorous reaction with esters that is sufficiently exothermic to ignite the reaction products. - Heat is also generated by the interaction of esters with caustic solutions. - Figure Glycol ethers may form peroxides under certain conditions; the potential for peroxide formation is enhanced when these substances are used in processes such as distillation where they are concentrated or even evaporated to near-dryness or dryness; storage under a nitrogen atmosphere is recommended to minimise the possible formation of highly reactive peroxides - Nitrogen blanketing is recommended if transported in containers at temperatures within 15 deg C of the flash-point and at or above the flash-point - large containers may first need to be purged and inerted with nitrogen prior to loading - In the presence of strong bases or the salts of strong bases, at elevated temperatures, the potential exists for runaway reactions.